 They are prioritizing fat soluble vitamins, eating meals from good sources, keeping their sugar intake low and making sure the nutrients in their grains are working for them.
 Yet they still have cavities and other dental issues.
 This is when we start looking at digestive function and the way the gut is working.

 If the stomach and digestive functions are not working properly, you can eat the most wonderful food in the world and it won’t do you as much good as it should.

-Often the problem is lack of stomach acid and it’s because we are all living in a stressful world.
-When you are experiencing stress, including mental stress, physical stress from dental, food, and medical issues or environmental stress like wifi and cell frequencies around us, your body doesn’t create enough stomach acid to digest food.
+Gut issues of this kind are often rooted in the lack of stomach acid; this is because we are all living in a stressful world.
+When you are experiencing stress, including mental stress, physical stress from dental, food, and medical issues, or environmental stress like wifi and cell frequencies around us, your body doesn’t create enough stomach acid to digest food.

 - Proper digestion of proteins

 Many people are deficient in this essential stomach acid, which can lead to many problems other than heartburn.